 The form class to use.
 By default, will be ContactForm.
 This can also be overridden as a method named form_class(); this permits, for example, per-request customization (by inspecting attributes of self.request).

 template_name

-The template to use when rendering the form.
-By default, will be contact_form/contact_form. html.
+A str, the template to use when rendering the form.
+By default, will be contact_form/contact_form.html.

 get_success_url()